Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 | string | FilePath | Relative path to this `.json` file to the game [Schema](#schema). |

 In the case of `ExeToApps`; if there are multiple entries, the user must select the appropriate choice from their UI.

-## Microsoft DRM

-!!! failure

-    Microsoft DRM makes it impossible for end users to read [EXE files](../Loader/Bootloaders/Windows-DRM.md#microsoft-ms-storegame-pass) for end users; which creates complications.
-For cases where we cannot auto determine supported DLL names, such as this one, we pull them from the latest game version specified in [Version](#version).